-For those wondering how to practice Stoic negative visualisation, the great news is that it can be easily done by basically anyone, anywhere, at any time!
+For those wondering how to practice Stoic negative visualisation, the good news is that it can easily be done by anyone, anywhere, at any time.

-Similar to other ancient Stoic techniques like writing in a journal and practising self-denial, negative visualisation doesn’t require the aspiring Stoic to be in a specific location at a specific time, or to need any complicated equipment.
+Similar to other ancient Stoic techniques with a virtuous motivation like writing in a journal and practising voluntary hardship, negative visualisation doesn’t require the aspiring Stoic to be in a specific location at a specific time, or to need any complicated equipment.

-On the contrary, the techniques are all geared towards making the individual less reactive to circumstances, more capable of functioning well regardless of time, location and resources.
-I like to think of it as expanding my comfort zone!
+On the contrary, the techniques are all geared towards making the individual less reactive to circumstances and more capable of functioning well regardless of time, location and resources.
+I like to think of it as expanding my comfort zone.

-In his book on Stoicism, A Guide to the Good Life, William B. Irvine says:
+In his book A Guide to the Good Life, William B. Irvine says:

 To engage in negative visualisation is to contemplate the bad things that happen to us.